 - Applying a primary prevention framework to stop violence before it occurs

 - Using a range of prevention strategies and approaches with CALD communities

 - Successful public speaking and collaboration with the media

 Sessions will be held on Saturday 21 April (10am-4pm); Thursdays 26 April and 3, 10, 17 & 24 May (3pm-6pm); Saturday 2 June 2018 (10am-4pm) as well as the Graduation Ceremony on Thursday 21 June 2018 (4pm-6pm).

 Course Location : The Multicultural Hub, 506 Elizabeth St, Melbourne VIC 3000

 Program Fee: Free

-All applicants are required to complete an expression of interest application form, which will soon be made available to download.
+All applicants are required to complete an expression of interest application form online.
 Applicants who are short listed will be contacted for a half hour interview prior to enrolment.